cld22007/cld22007/README.md

 # Hi there, I'm Cristian! 👋

 Welcome to my GitHub profile!
-I'm passionate about technology and coding.
 Here you'll find some of the projects I've been working on.

 ## About Me
 - 📚 I'm a student at the University of Connecticut pursuing a dual degree in Computer Science and Statistical Data Science.